AndrewAkinson/python3-therion-analyzer/README.md

 Another issue concerns the use of capitalisation for keywords, file names, and the survex path itself.
-The parsing algorithm is designed to work around these issues BUT it is assumed that survey path names introduced by begin statements are forced to lower case.
-For keywords, for example, `*Begin` is equally valid as `*begin` for example.
+The parsing algorithm is designed to work around these issues BUT it is assumed that survey path names introduced by begin statements cab be forced to lower case.
+For keywords, for example, `*Begin` is equally valid as `*begin`.
 Also, there can be space between the keyword character and the keyword itself so that `* begin` is the same as `*begin`.
 Again the parser should handle these cases transparently.

 Generally if a survex file can be successfully processed by `cavern`, then it ought to be parsable by the present scripts.
 The parser has